 Improperly disposing of sharps used at home can pose a public health risk.
 If not properly secured, discarded needles may expose your trash collection crew and other waste workers to potential needle stick injuries and potential infection.

-There are 2 main routes for handling needles and syringes: return/exchange, disposal in a FDA-approved container, or, disposal in a sturdy, alternative container:
+There are three main routes for handling needles and syringes: return/exchange, disposal in a FDA-approved container, or, disposal in a sturdy, alternative container:

 Note: *It is important to note that this disposal information pertains only to household medical items.
 By law, businesses have different medical waste disposal criteria.